SjoerdKoop/vicon_control/README.md

 ## ROS: object_update

-To communicat from the Vicon workspace to the vision controller, a *ros_object_array* message is send over topic *object_update*.
+To communicate from the Vicon workspace to the vision controller, a *ros_object_array* message is send over topic *object_update*.
 This message consist of and array of *ros_object*:

 ```
 vicon_tools/ros_object_array.msg